Fundamentals-KTH-CSC-2022-P3/code-complexity/report.md

 > What is the purpose of these functions?
 Is it related to the high CC?

 The function `calculateMaxOfMin` finds the maximum of minimum for every window size in a given array with time complexity _O(n)_.
-Comparing to the naive approach with a nested for loop that takes _O(n^2)_, the implemented approach in this function is more efficient; it has several sub-tasks of single for loop, where which takes linear time.
+Comparing to the naive approach with a nested for loop that takes _O(n^2)_, the implemented approach in this function is more efficient; it has several single for loops, where which takes linear time.
 The CC could be reduced by implementing the naive approach, but the time complexity would get higher.
 Here we have a trade-off between CC and time complexity.

 > Is the documentation of the function clear [...]